 A great template to follow is Duquesne SBDC’s Guide to Writing a Business Plan, which creates a logical format for you; plus, small business bankers are familiar with our format, which creates a level of advantage for you.

 A complex business plan can take several months to complete and requires a commitment from the author and an aspiring entrepreneur.
-Partnering with your local SBDC is an indication that you are seeking a professional quality deliverable and no-cost consulting help – all of which will improve the odds that your resulting business will succeed in helping realize your dream.
+Partnering with your local SBDC is an indication that you are seeking professional quality deliverable and no-cost consulting help – all of which will improve the odds that your resulting business will succeed in helping realize your dream.

 The Duquesne University SBDC provides free business consulting for entrepreneurs in the Greater Pittsburgh area.
 Click here to request free consulting, or contact the SBDC for additional help and information.